gongzhang/awesome-icloud-503/README.md

 <CKError: "Service Unavailable" (6/2022); "Request failed with http status code 503"; uuid = ...>
 ```

 Although this error has occurred in the past, it has been quickly and automatically recovered.
-But this time it's different: once a user encounters an iCloud 503 error, there seems to be no way to recover on your own.
+But this time it's different: once a user encounters an iCloud 503 error, there seems to be __no way to recover on your own__.
 I analyzed the data and found that about 1% - 2% of my app users were suffering from this problem.

-After some research, I found that many apps were experiencing the same problem.
+After some research, I found that many apps were experiencing the same problem (see [Related Articles and Discussions](#related-articles-and-discussions])).
 It was clear that iCloud itself was at fault.
 With no effective solution, users who encountered the problem had to give up using the iCloud sync feature in the app altogether, or even abandon the app altogether.

 ## December 2021 - The Turnaround

 In mid-December 2021, things started to turn around.
-Analytics backend data from my app showed a dramatic reduction in iCloud 503 errors.
+Analytics data from my app showed a dramatic reduction in iCloud 503 errors.
 Apple seems to be aware of the iCloud problem and has fixed it.
 Unfortunately, however, an equal number of another type of iCloud error began to appear.

 ```
 <CKError: "Server Record Changed" (14/2004); server message = "record to insert already exists"; uuid = ...>